amjltc295/SQL_Homework/README.md

 14. For each race, find the character that travels the most (number of time slots) in each movie 1, 2, 3.
 15. Which planet(s) has been visited by more than three different characters?

-Note that
-* The query answers must not contain duplicates
-* For this assignment, **creation of temporary tables is not allowed**, i.e., for each question, you have to write exactly one SQL statement

 ## Submission
-You have to hand in your report on Ceiba before **12/30 12:00** with the required format:
+You have to hand in your report and queries on Ceiba before **12/30 12:00** with the required format:

 ```
 └── <your_student_ID>.zip